Andrei Chikatilo: 1984

 In January and February 1984, Chikatilo killed two women in Rostov's Park of Aviators.
 On 24 March, he lured a 10-year-old boy, Dmitry Ptashnikov, away from a stamp kiosk in Novoshakhtinsk.
 While walking with the boy, Chikatilo was seen by several witnesses who were able to give investigators a detailed description of the killer.
 When Ptashnikov's body was found three days later, police also found a footprint of the killer and both semen and saliva samples on the victim's clothing.
 On 25 May, Chikatilo killed a young woman named Tatyana Petrosyan and her 10-year-old daughter, Svetlana, in a wooded area outside Shakhty; Petrosyan had known Chikatilo for several years prior to her murder.
 By the end of July, he had killed three additional young women between the ages of 19 and 21, and a 13-year-old boy.

 In the summer of 1984, Chikatilo was fired from his work as a supply clerk for the theft of two rolls of linoleum.
 The accusation had been filed against him the previous February, and he had been asked to resign quietly but had refused to do so, as he had denied the charges.
 Chikatilo found another job as a supply clerk in Rostov on 1 August.

 On 2 August, Chikatilo killed a 16-year-old girl, Natalya Golosovskaya, in the Park of Aviators.
-On 7 August, he lured a 17-year-old girl, Lyudmila Alekseyeva, to the banks of the Don River on the pretense of showing her a shortcut to a bus terminal.
-Alekseyeva suffered thirty-nine slash wounds to her body before Chikatilo mutilated and disemboweled her, intentionally inflicting wounds he knew would not be immediately fatal.
+On 7 August, he lured a 17-year-old girl, Lyudmila Alekseyeva, to the banks of the Don River on the pretence of showing her a shortcut to a bus terminal.
+Alekseyeva suffered thirty-nine slash wounds to her body before Chikatilo mutilated and disembowelled her, intentionally inflicting wounds he knew would not be immediately fatal.
 Her body was found the following morning; her excised upper lip inside her mouth.

-Hours after Alekseyeva's murder, Chikatilo flew to the Uzbek capital of Tashkent on a business trip.
+Hours after Alekseyeva's murder, Chikatilo flew to the Uzbek capital of Tashkent on a business trip to purchase electrical switches.
 By the time he returned to Rostov on 15 August, he had killed an unidentified young woman and a 10-year-old girl, Akmaral Seydaliyeva.
 Within two weeks, the nude body of an 11-year-old boy named Aleksandr Chepel was discovered on the banks of the Don River, strangled and castrated, with his eyes gouged out, just yards from where Alexeyeva's body had earlier been found and on 6 September, Chikatilo killed a young librarian, 24-year-old Irina Luchinskaya, in the Park of Aviators.